dndubins/AccentBeadRandomizer/README.md

 0         1         2         3         4         5         6         7
 ```

-The ruler on the bottom is in inches, and the smallest division is 0.1".
+The ruler on the bottom is in inches, and the smallest division is 0.1".<p>
+Enter the parameters that you would like, and click "Randomize!".
+If you don't like the pattern that is generated, just click the "Randomize!" button again.
+Enjoy!